9 Perimenopause Bloating Remedies

 So, while you do need some salt in your diet, you may try cutting back on packaged foods or restaurant meals to help your body get rid of any excess water retention.

-4. Avoid foods that cause gas including onions, garlic and legumes.
+4. Avoid foods that cause gas including onions, garlic and legumes

-As hormones start changing in perimenopause, food sensitivities and allergies can show up.
-Estrogen levels are tied to histamine levels in our bodies and can lead to an increase in symptoms such as sneezing, digestive issues, skin issues, and more.
+Estrogen levels are tied to histamine levels in our bodies and can lead to an increase in symptoms such as sneezing, digestive issues such as irritable bowel syndrome, skin issues, and more.

 Learn more about a low histamine diet.